AnnFell/AoC2024/readme.md

 assembly, binary end hex over the past weeks for my studies paid off.

 **Day 8**
-Part 1: Another "why does it work on the test input but not on the puzzle".
-Out of time for today, maybe tonight
+Part 1: Another "why does it work on the test input but not on the puzzle". ~~Out of time for today, maybe tonight.~~ Couldn't leave it alone and a properly unit tested until function saves (half) the puzzle day.